 The Mouth-Body Connection

 There is strong evidence that shows there is a strong connection between periodontal disease and other chronic conditions such as diabetes, heart disease and osteoporosis.

 Periodontal disease is characterized by inflammation of the gum tissue, presence of disease-causing bacteria, and infection below the gum line.
-Infections and bacteria in the mouth can spread throughout the body and lead to a host of problematic health issues.
+Infections and bacteria in the mouth can spread throughout the body and can lead to a host of problematic systemic health issues.
 Therefore, maintaining excellent oral hygiene and reducing the progression of periodontal disease through treatment can have benefits beyond preventing gum disease and bone loss.

 - Periodontal Disease and Diabetes